DW01/traktor-docs/engine/effects.md

 # Effects System - Coordinated Visual and Audio Impact

-Watch an explosion in a modern game—the billowing smoke, the bright flash, the cascading sparks, the thunderous boom, all perfectly synchronized.
-That's not just particles or just sound—it's an **integrated effect** where visual (VFX) and audio (SFX) combine to create impact.
+Watch an explosion in a modern game.
+The billowing smoke, the bright flash, the cascading sparks, the thunderous boom, all perfectly synchronized.
+That's not just particles or just sound.
+It's an **integrated effect** where visual (VFX) and audio (SFX) combine to create impact.
 Fire crackles with sound, explosions flash and roar, magic spells shimmer with ethereal whooshes.
 Effects are what make games feel alive and responsive.

 Traktor's effects system (the **Spray module**) provides an integrated approach to game effects: